conan-io/docs/cheatsheet.rst

 .. code-block:: bash

     $ conan install . -g=deploy         # Copy dependencies to current folder
-    $ conan install . -g=virtualrunenv  # create shell scripts to activate and deactivate environments where you can run dependencies from the local cache
+    $ conan install . -g=virtualrunenv  # Create shell scripts to activate and deactivate environments where you can run dependencies from the local cache

 Searching and introspecting packages
 ------------------------------------